aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 > Define your REST or WebSocket API's declaratively in a type-safe manner to reduce preventable issues and increase overall productivity.

-The _type-safe-api_ package provides projen projects which allow you to define a REST or WebSocket API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and constructs which manage deploying these APIs on API Gateway.
+The _type-safe-api_ package provides projen projects which allow you to define a REST or WebSocket API using [Smithy](https://smithy.io/2.0/), [TypeSpec](https://typespec.io/) or [OpenAPI v3](https://swagger.io/specification/), and constructs which manage deploying these APIs on API Gateway.

-You can define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.
+You can define your APIs using [Smithy](https://smithy.io/2.0/), [TypeSpec](https://typespec.io/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.

 !!! note